 Round The Twist: The Spiral Jetty, Corinne, Utah

 Utah‘s Great Salt Lake contains an extraordinary earthwork sculpture made from crystals, salt, and basalt.
-However, 1,500 ft tall counterclockwise spiral can only be seen when the water level is lower than 4,197 ft.
+However, the 1,500 ft tall counterclockwise spiral can only be seen when the water level is lower than 4,197 ft.

 Constructed in 1970 by artist Robert Smithson, the jetty is situated on the north shore of the lake.
 It was covered by the water only two years after completion.
 It was not until 2004, with a drought, when the lake finally gave up one of its best-kept secrets.